HMXHIU/christmas/docs/crossover/procedural-generation.md

 - Generation is lazy (similar to dungeon)
 - Spaning items is done via script (one time) similar to spawning dungeon entrances
 - Modify `elevationAtGeohash` to check if there is a `prop`, if there is flatten the elevation
+  - Might only need to do this during rendering items whose weight = -1 (immovable) and width/height > 1
 - Procedural generation should take into account of the traversability (biome, water, etc ...)

 ### Outposts